Antonio Edwards Suarez fell in love with dance in the living room with his mother,

 Kelundra Smith is a theater critic and arts journalist based in Atlanta.
 Her work has been

-The New York Times, Food & Wine, American Theatre and elsewhere.
+published in The New York Times, Food & Wine, American Theatre and elsewhere.
 She co-chairs

 the diversity & inclusion committee for the American Theatre Critics Association and speaks about theater practices across the country.
 She has an affinity for chocolate cake, small towns, solo hikes, and a good story.
 Twitter: @pieceofkay Instagram: @anotherpieceofkay